albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

 Let's for the sake of the example say that the above class compiles.
-Which method would we invoke when we encounter the following code.
+Which method would we invoke when the `compute()` method is invoked on an instance of the Calculator class?

 ```java
 final Calculator c = new Calculator();
 c.compute();
 ```

-There is no way for the Java compiler to link our call to the right method as two methods match.
+There is no way for the Java compiler to link our call to the right method as both methods match.

 ### What's the purpose of an interface that has no abstract methods (marker interface)?